AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/docs/developer-manual.md

 * Install the dependencies listed in the requirements.txt file.
 * Run the software locally using your preferred development environment.
 ## Testing
 SpeakUp-BCI includes unit tests for each software component.
-To run the tests, use the following command:
+To run the tests, use the following command: `python -m unittest discover -s tests -p '*_test.py'`